krystalcampioni/motion-design-with-vue/README.md

 # Motion Design with Vue
-This repo contains the slides and exercises for my full-day workshop Motion Design with Vue, recently presented at Vue London.

 ![Exercise example with alien spaceship](https://krystalcampioni.com/workshop_cover.png)

+This repo contains the exercises for my full-day workshop.

+▶️ You can download the slides here: [bit.ly/motiondesignslides](http://bit.ly/motiondesignslides)

 ## Exercises
 Clone the repo for a local version of the exercises.
 The answers are in the `solutions` branch.